sciencemine/digital-signage/digital-signage-app-v2/README.md

 Make use of the many generators for code, try `ember help generate` for more details

 ### Running Tests
+You need Phantom JS to run the integration tests.
+Use:
+* npm install -g phantomjs-prebuilt to install it.

+Use:
 * `ember test`
 * `ember test --server`
+to run integration tests.

 ### Building